 Reduce or eliminate the interest charges on your accounts

-You make one payment to the credit counseling agency and they distribute the funds to your credit on your behalf.
+You’re responsible for making one payment to the credit counseling agency.
+The credit counseling agency distributes the funds to your creditors on your behalf.

 Credit cards